 Shuwanchal is a vegetable that is grown in Hunza and around Gilgit Baltistan from spring to late summers.
 It is a beautiful leafy vegetable with vibrant green color.
-Unlike vegetables like Hoi we do not dry this for winter season.
-It tastes best when it is cooked fresh and stir fried with onion.
-Shuwanchal looks […]
+Unlike vegetables like Hoi we do not dry this vegetable for winter season.
+It tastes best when it is stir fried with onion.
+Shuwanchal looks similar to […]

 Hani’e chamik(Apricot Kernel Sauce) is a traditional sauce of Hunza made with the dried sweet apricot kernel flour locally called Hani’e Butting.
 It is a common meal in winters usually served with the traditional flatbread.
 The word Hani refers to the Apricot seed and chamik refers to the semi liquid form of the dish, the sauce.